gayathrig269/CMPE260_Rfmt_Learning/README.md

 # Part 0:
 Setting up a 3X3 Tic-Tac-Toe board.

+# Part 1: Min-MAx
-# Part 1:Using Minimum-Maximum algorithm, train the agent to play against Random Player and itself.
-Results are plotted and statistics is taken for conclusion.
+Using Minimum-Maximum algorithm, train the agent to play against Random Player and itself.

-# Min-Max Strategy:
+Min-Max Strategy:
 1. Assumptions
    Make the best move (max. game value for us)
    Opp. will also make the best move.(min. the game value for us)
 2. Internal cache storage – game board position.
 Compute all possible continuations from a given position only once.
+Results are plotted and statistics is taken for conclusion.

-# Part 2:
+# Part 2: Tabular QLearning
-Using # Tabular Q Learning policy, training the agent to perform better than Min-Max agents and Random player.Results are plotted and statistics is taken for conclusion.
+Using Tabular Q Learning policy, training the agent to perform better than Min-Max agents and Random player.Results are plotted and statistics is taken for conclusion.

 Tabular Q Function :
 By looking up the Q values for all possible moves in the current situation and chose the one with the highest value.